starship-s/Open-WebUI-OpenRouter-pipe/docs/security_and_encryption.md

 **How it works:**
 1. The pipe derives a Fernet key using: `SHA256(ARTIFACT_ENCRYPTION_KEY + pipe_id)`
 2. All reasoning tokens are encrypted before database storage
-3. When `ENCRYPT_ALL=True`, tool outputs and citations are also encrypted
+3. When `ENCRYPT_ALL=True` (the default once an encryption key is configured), tool outputs and citations are also encrypted
 4. Table name includes key hash (first 8 chars): `response_items_openrouter_6d9a1b2c`

 **Key derivation code reference:** See [Persistence, Encryption & Storage](persistence_encryption_and_storage.md#encryption-mechanics) for implementation details.